 In some premium models, the toilet and shower are built as two separate rooms.
 That’s ideal when you’re travelling with teenagers and there’s higher demand for both facilities at the same time.

 However, this layout takes up more floor space overall, which means that the bedroom or kitchen areas may be a little smaller or the shower or toilet rooms are smaller than in a combined bathroom.

-Is it possible to have a proper shower?
+Is it possible to have a proper shower on the road?

 Motorhome showers work much the same as your shower at home.
 The differences are that:

-- Water is limited to the amount the freshwater tank can hold (usually between 100 - 150 litres)
+- Water is limited to the amount your freshwater tank can hold (usually between 100 - 150 litres)

 - Used water flows into a grey water tank — where it’s held until it can be emptied at a designated dump station

-- Water pressure may be lower — to help you use less water and stay off grid longer before needing to refill the freshwater tank.
+- Water pressure may be lower — to help you use less water and stay off grid longer before needing to refill your water tank.

 It’s not always easy to refill your freshwater tank in remote areas, so be mindful of your water usage while freedom camping.
 Keep an eye on the freshwater level on your control panel to make sure you don’t run out.